 ‘Bad habits’ that can be good for you

 1. You don’t have to stop being lazy -Laziness makes you efficient

 Good news for all lazy people!
 Research indicates that lazy people tend to be very adept in their jobs.
 If you are looking for someone to find a way to perform a challenging task in no time, get a lazy person to do it.
 Such a person will not want to waste motions and will find the easiest way to do the job because they do not want to use any more energy than is required.

 You are lazy, but so were those people who invented the bicycle and the wheel.
 They just got tired of having to walk and carry things from one place to the other.
 Even the billionaire, Bill Gates, said that he will always choose to hire a lazy person to do a difficult job because such a person finds the easiest way to do it.

-2. Improved creativity
+2. Being lazy boost creativity